-- 5. Appendices additional details and further information about some of the material covered in the body of these guidelines. - Appendix 1 contains detailed information about the requirements for a mentor under Pathway 2 - Appendix 2 contains detailed information about the evidence to include in the portfolio that must be developed as part of Pathway 2, and - Appendix 3 contains the Board's Clinical practice guidelines: Endorsement for scheduled medicines.
+- information about clinical practice requirements, and maintaining competence. - 4.
+References and resources a list of useful references for endorsed practitioners and practitioners working towards endorsement, and - 5.
+Appendices additional details and further information about some of the material covered in the body of these guidelines: - Appendix 1 contains detailed information about the requirements for a mentor under Pathway B - Appendix 2 contains detailed information about the evidence to include in the portfolio that must be developed as part of Pathway B, and - Appendix 3 contains the Board's Clinical practice quidelines: Endorsement for scheduled medicines.